ayndecastro/liri-node-app/README.md

    [ ** click me to see Spotify demo video **](https://drive.google.com/file/d/1a0_fNhs-uxs6HzEZftN46rJPByQhWOUR/view?usp=sharing)

 # OMDB
-   -We retrieve the information by typing "movie-this" followed by the moview you want to search.
+  -We retrieve the informations by typing "movie-this" followed by the movie you want to search.

     -Results will include:
      1. Movie title.